teambotmax/public/README.md

 # public-linepy
 Simple Public Bots Fixed by Ressync™♪

-Sᴘᴇcɪᴀʟ Tʜᴀɴᴋs Tᴏ :
+Special Thanks to :
 - Ibal™♪
 - Uwewww™♪
 - Yhzkl Bagas

-Tʜᴀɴᴋs Tᴏ :
+Thanks to :
 - Darma™♪
 - IGoy™♪
 - Agungnur.y™♪

-Sᴜᴘᴘᴏʀᴛᴇᴅ ʙʏ :
+Supported by :
-• NoiBots™♪
+NoiBots™♪
-• Release™♪
+- Release™♪
-• SentinelCorps™♪
+- SentinelCorps™♪
-• LeadershipCorps™♪
+- LeadershipCorps™♪
-• HigherBrotherTeam™♪
+- HigherBrotherTeam™♪
-• ExecllentsTeamBots™♪
+- ExecllentsTeamBots™♪
-• and All of My Friends :)
+- and All of My Friends :)

 ©2020 By MPC♪